Vehicle Theft per Capita in Nebraska

 A- | B- | B+ | B+ |

 Nebraska is lower versus other states of the same size for vehicle theft.
-The table below compares crime in states with comparable overall population in the state‘s boundaries.
+The table below compares vehicle theft in states with comparable overall population.

 Similar State | Overall Crime Grade | Violent Crime Grade | Property Crime Grade | Vehicle Theft Crime Grade |